 The Ph.D.
-Program in Latin American, Iberian, and Latino Cultures (LAILAC) at the Graduate Center is committed to preparing students to become rigorous and creative scholars in a diverse spectrum of fields of inquiry on Latin American and Iberian cultures.
+Program in Latin American, Iberian, and Latino Cultures (LAILAC) at The Graduate Center is committed to preparing students to become rigorous and creative scholars in a diverse spectrum of fields of inquiry on Latin American, Iberian and Latino Cultures.
 LAILAC also offers an active program of academic, cultural, and literary activities, all located in the heart of Manhattan at the intersection of Fifth Avenue and 34th Street.
-As a part of the Graduate Center, a unique institution devoted primarily to doctoral studies and committed to excellence, diversity and innovative research, LAILAC participates in the Graduate Center’s mission of drawing upon and contributing “to the complex communities of New York City and beyond."
+As a part of The Graduate Center, a unique institution devoted primarily to doctoral studies and committed to excellence, diversity and innovative research, LAILAC participates in The Graduate Center’s mission of drawing upon and contributing “to the complex communities of New York City and beyond."

 The Ph.D.
 Program in LAILAC offers courses

-and seminars in Iberian and Latin American cultural, linguistic, and literary studies.
+and seminars in Latin American, Iberian and Latino Cultures, linguistic, and literary studies.

 In the cultural and literary studies

-track, courses and seminars deal with cultural and literary practices in historical and ideological contexts and with their circulation along national as well as Iberian, Latin American, transatlantic, and hemispheric networks.
+track, courses and seminars deal with cultural and literary practices in historical and ideological contexts and with their circulation along national as well as Latin American, Iberian and Latino cultural transatlantic, and hemispheric networks.
 Critical theories relevant to the field are a major component of all courses and seminars.
-In addition, the program is committed to such fields as Latino studies, LGBT, media, philology and textual criticism, translation, visual culture, and women studies.
+In addition, the program is committed to such fields as LGBT, media, philology and textual criticism, translation, visual culture, and women studies.

 In the Hispanic linguistics track

 , courses and seminars focus on Spanish in cultural, political, and social context.
 They cover areas such as contact linguistics, language ideologies, the politics of language, and variationism, as well as Spanish grammar, lexis or phonology from functional perspectives.

 Our outstanding doctoral faculty